ErkanHatipoglu/AI-Product-Manager-Nanodegree-Program/3- Create an AI Product Business Proposal/README.md

 ## Overview  <a name="overview"/>

-In this final project (Capstone) of the NanoDegree, we will develop a business proposal for an AI product of our own choosing.
+In this final project (Capstone) of the NanoDegree, we will develop a business proposal for an AI product of our choosing.

 We have selected a project about COVID-19 pneumonia detection since we have already made some projects about pneumonia detection in the previous assignments and we can use the gained experience in the final project.

-In our business proposal we will cover some important aspects of product development which will be described below.
+In our business proposal, we will cover some important aspects of product development which will be described below.

 ## The Business Goal    <a name="goal"/>

+Our first step in writing the business proposal is describing our product and explaining how it will provide value to the business.

+We need to express what the product will do in detail and set out why and how this helps the business.
+It is crucial that we link the AI/ML task to business goals such as increasing revenue or customer happiness.

 ## Success Metrics  <a name="metrics"/>